ghc-proposals/ghc-proposals/proposals/0000-no-toplevel-field-selectors.rst

-Enabling this Language Extension removes the default of Haskell data declarations to generate toplevel field accessor functions for records, such that the user can define their own, either via OverloadedRecordFields, or via Generic.
+Enabling this Language Extension removes the default of Haskell data declarations to generate toplevel field accessor functions for records, such that the user can define their own via Generic or positional extraction.

 Motivation
 ------------